choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/plot-time-series-handle-dates/2017-01-25-flood03-clean-plot-precipitation-data-in-Python.md

 After completing this tutorial, you will be able to:

-* Import a text file into R.
+* Import a text file in .csv format into Python.
-* Plot quantitative time series data using ggplot
+* Plot quantitative time series data using matplotlib
-* Ensure that NoData values do not interfere with quantitative analysis by setting them to `NA` in `R`.
-* Use the `na.rm` argument when performing math with large datasets.
+* Assign missing data values `NaN` in `Python` when the data are imported into Python to ensure that the data plot and can be analyzed correctly.
-* Subset data using the dplyr `filter()` function
+* Subset data temporally using the `pandas` `.query()` function
-* Use dplyr pipes to filter data in R.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

-You need `R` and `RStudio` to complete this tutorial.
+You need `Python 3.x` and `Jupyter notebooks` to complete this tutorial.
 Also you should have an `earth-analytics` directory setup on your computer with a `/data` directory with it.